YasserHaidar/YasserHaidar/README.md

 <h3>1.
 Online Appointment System:</h3>
  <img src="nssf.jpg">
 HexaPi Booking is a smart solution for the problem of long queues and time wasting.
 Add this platform to your business and organize the reservation of appointments.
-The platform was designed in 2019 was adopted by NSSF(Tyre Branch).
+The platform was designed in 2019 and was adopted officially by National Social Security Fund Office(Tyre Branch).
 <br>
 Technologies Used:
 Flutter,PHP,Cloud Firestore, Cloud Messaging, Firebase Authentication, Cloud Automated Functions,Google Cloud Console,AppStore Configuration, Analytics and Crashlytics, ...